-Get a taste of the fall harvest at these Portland fall festivals.
+Get a taste of the fall harvest at these Portland area fall festivals.

 Changing leaves, pumpkin spice and cozy sweaters are not the only fall favorites to look forward to in the Portland area.
-Portland fall festivals have an array of fun activities for everyone.
+Portland fall festivals have an array of fun activities.

 These community festivals offer fun for the whole family.
 Each festival has its own flavor.
 Many are celebrating the splendor of the fall harvest with local vendors, fun games, lively entertainment and more.

 The events are organized by date and pricing is listed.
 If you’re looking for a farm fun, check out my list of Portland Pumpkin Patches, Corn Mazes and Hayrides.